COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Right after birth and while in hospital

-• Lay your baby on your bare chest, skin-to-skin as soon as possible after birth.
-While you are enjoying this special time, your baby is moving into position for the first feeding
+• Lay your baby on your bare chest, skin-to-skin as soon as possible after birth and let them stay there until the first feeding is complete.
+Your baby is more alert right after birth.

 • Your baby should be with you during your hospital stay, both day and night.
 This is called “rooming in”.
 This is good because it means your baby will always be close by so you can read your baby’s feeding cues and feed your baby when they are hungry